teejaytas/Terraform-Aws/README.md

 # Terraform-Aws

-How To Create Ec2 Instance using Terraform
-First Go to Aws Account , then Security-Credential
+How To Create Ec2 Instance using Terraform And Install Nginx First Go to Aws Account , then Security-Credential
 If needed Then Create user Then Take Access And Private Key